-Na me of Employee Position Title En nployer/Supervisor Name Period of Review (From-To) 5 - Excellent 4 - Very Good 3 - Sati sfactory 2 - Needs Improvement 1 - Unsatisfactory 1.
-Quality of Work: How accurate, near Examples or reasons for this rating: at, and co omplete is the individual's work?
-2. Productivity: Does the individual p Examples or reasons for this rating: roduce a an acceptable quantity of work?
-3. Adaptability: How does the individe Examples or reasons for this rating: lual adju: st to change?
-(Consider ability to learn quickl -- y.)
-4. - al in performing work assignments and f supervision required and willingness to take o -- n 5.
-Initiative and Resourcefulness: Doe action?
-(Consider ability to be a self-st Examples or reasons for this rating: lividual see things to be done and then tak -- e
+Name of Employee Position Title Employer/Supervisor Name Period of Review (From-To) 5 - Excellent 4 - Very Good 3 - Satisfactory 2 2 - Needs Improvement 1 - Unsatisfactory 1.
+Quality of Work: How accurate, neat, and con Examples or reasons for this rating: nplete is the individual's work?
+2. Productivity: Does the individual produce an Examples or reasons for this rating: acceptable quantity of work?
+3. Adaptability: How does the individual adjust Examples or reasons for this rating: to change?
+(Consider ability to learn quickly.) -- 4.
+Dependability: How reliable is the individual carrying out instructions?
+(Consider degree of stresponsibilities.)
+Examples or reasons for this rating: 5.
+Initiative and Resourcefulness: Does the indivaction?
+(Consider ability to be a self-starter.)
+Examples or reasons for this rating: ridual see things to be done and then take --

-6. Judgment: Does the individual exercise ability to decide best course of action when a choice must be made?
-(Consider ability to evaluate facts and make sound decisions using reasoning to identify, solve, and prevent problems.)
+6. Judgment: Does the individual exercise ability to decide best conchoice must be made?
+(Consider ability to evaluate facts and make so reasoning to identify, solve, and prevent problems.)
 Examples or reasons for this rating: 7.
-Relationships with People: Does the individual work effectively with others?
-(Consider respect and courtesy shown to others, how attitude affects the work area and willingness to accept supervision.)
+7. Relationships with People: Does the individual work effectively respect and courtesy shown to others, how attitude affects the work are supervision.)
 Are apparel, manners, and sociability appropriate?
-Examples or reasons for this rating: 8.
-Attendance and Punctuality: How reliable is individual in reporting to work and staying on the job?
-(Consider arrival times, observance of time limits for breaks and lunches, and patterns of sick leave.)
-Examples or reasons for this rating: tha tin is performance evaluation was discussed with me on the date noted below.
-I understand it my signature attests that I have had an opportunity to respond to this evaluation in a nely manner and have/have not chosen to provide comments.
-En aployee's Signature Date Ev aluator's Signature Date
+Examples or reasons for this rating: • 8.
+3. Attendance and Punctuality: How reliable is individual in report on the job?
+(Consider arrival times, observance of time limits for break patterns of sick leave.)
+Examples or reasons for this rating: • tha tin This performance evaluation was discussed with me on the date no hat my signature attests that I have had an opportunity to respond imely manner and have/have not chosen to provide comments.
+En Employee's Signature Date Ev Evaluator's Signature Date